Environmental Management System (EMS)

 - Pursuing Environmentally Conscious Business Activities

-We will properly evaluate the environmental impact of our business activities and work to reduce the burden on the environment by developing and adopting ecoconscious products and technologies.
+We will work to reduce our environmental impact by appropriately assessing the environmental impact of our business activities and developing and adopting eco-conscious products and technologies.
 As a member of the local community, we will also engage in environmental conservation activities. - Compliance with Environmental Laws and Regulations

-We will ensure compliance with all environmental laws and regulations applicable to our business activities. - Contribution to the creation of Circular Economies
+We will ensure compliance with all environmental laws and regulations applicable to our business activities, as well as other agreed requirements. - Contribution to the creation of Circular Economies

-We will contribute to the establishment of circular economies to reduce our environmental impact and promote economic growth by utilizing the characteristics of the cement industry and advancing the sophistication of recycled resource utilization technologies. - Initiatives to deliver Carbon Neutrality
+We will contribute to the establishment of circular economies that aim to reduce our environmental impact and achieve economic growth by utilizing the characteristics of the cement industry and advancing the sophistication of recycled resource utilization technologies. - Initiatives to deliver Carbon Neutrality

 We will work to achieve carbon neutrality throughout the supply chain as a company by maximizing the use of existing technologies and developing and sequentially deploying innovative technologies. - Promoting Global Technology Transfer

-We will promote the worldwide transfer and deployment of our energy conservation, environmental preservation and waste utilization technologies. - Nature Conservation
+Through the worldwide transfer and deployment of our technology, we aid the development of greater energy conservation, environmental preservation and utilization of waste materials. - Nature Conservation

-By providing products and technologies that respect coexistence with nature, we will contribute to the conservation and restoration of water resources and biodiversity, and aim to achieve a nature-positive society.
+By providing products and technologies that contribute to coexistence with nature, we will contribute to the conservation and recovery of water resources, biodiversity, etc., and aim to achieve a nature-positive society.

-We have established an Environmental Management Committee chaired by the officer in charge of the Production Department to promote environmental management and implement the Environmental Management System (EMS).
+We have established an Environmental Management Committee chaired by the officer in charge of the Production Department to promote environmentally-conscious management and implement the Environmental Management System (EMS).

 Risk Management